Flow Imaging Microscopy to Enhance Particle Analysis of Printer Toner

 Volumetric Partle Analysis Techniques

 There are advantages and disadvantages to volumetric particle analysis.
-The advantages include the abilities to: rapidly determine size and count, obtain statistically significant data, create particle distribution graphs, and procure detailed particle statistics.
+The advantages include the ability to: rapidly determine size and count, obtain statistically significant data, create particle distribution graphs, and procure detailed particle statistics.
+The primary disadvantage of these methods is that they assume that particles are spherical.
+The analysis is limited to count and size, and shapes cannot be distinguished.

 Flow Imaging Microscopy